Living in Surrey 2026: Complete Guide to Life, Cost & Real Estate

 The Honest Take

-- Pro: Access to both urban amenities and natural landscapes.
+- Access to beautiful parks and natural areas.

-- Con: High housing costs compared to the national average.
+- High housing costs compared to other Canadian cities.

 Looking for a Home in Surrey?